-''' unsigned int init_allocator(unsigned int basic_block_size, unsigned int length); / This function initializes the memory allocator and makes a portion of 'length' bytes available.
-The allocator uses a 'basic_block_size' as its minimal unit of allocation.
+''' typedef void Addr; size_t init_allocator(unsigned int basic_block_size, unsigned int length); / This function initializes the memory allocator and makes a portion of 'length' bytes available.
+The allocator uses a 'basic_block_size' as '''

+''' its minimal unit of allocation.
 The function returns the amount of memory made available to the allocator.
 If an error occurred, it returns 0. / int release_allocator(); / This function returns any allocated memory to the operating system.
-After this function is called, any allocation fails. / Addr my_malloc(unsigned int length) {}; / Allocate length number of bytes of free memory and returns the address of the allocated portion.
-Returns 0 when out of memory. / int my_free(Addr a) {}; / Frees the section of physical memory previously allocated using 'my_malloc'.
+After this function is called, any allocation fails. / int my_free(Addr a); / Frees the section of physical memory previously allocated using 'my_malloc'.
 Returns 0 if everything ok. / '''